michalseneor/ASOSMA/BeEF/Readme.md

 #### Architecture

   The framework works with a client server architecture and different usage patterns level.
 The actors are mainly the user interface which is the control interface for using BeEF and the communication server.
 From the interface a user can see all online and offline browsers, run exploits against them and see the results while the communication server is the component that communicates via HTTP with the hooked browsers.
+The following high level diagrams are from the BeEF [wiki](https://github.com/beefproject/beef/wiki/Architecture)

  ![](https://github.com/rivkage/ASOSMA/blob/master/BeEF/Pattern1.png)